KZGlobalTeam/docs/docs/guides/install-gokz.md

 ## 7. Useful plugins (optional)

-Install other useful plugins from the [Useful Plugins for KZ Server Owners](https://forum.gokz.org/p/15-guide-plugins) guide.
+Install other useful plugins from the [Useful plugins](/guides/useful-plugins/) guide.

 ## 8. Apply for Global Whitelist (optional)